 Terrariums really do run in all shapes and sizes.

-As you go on your hunt for your terrarium container of choice, here are a few things to consider.
+But, as you go on your hunt for your terrarium container of choice, there are four things to consider.

 1. The Size of the Container